 Students will be able to formulate, implement and evaluate accounting and reporting policies for single entities and groups of varying sizes and in a variety of industries.
 They will be able to discern and formulate the appropriate financial reporting treatment for complex transactions and complex scenarios.
-Students will be able to evaluate and apply technical knowledge from individual IFRS® Standards and apply professional skills to integrate knowledge where several IFRS® Standards are simultaneously applicable and interact.
+Students will be able to evaluate and apply technical knowledge from IFRS® Accounting Standards and apply professional skills to integrate knowledge where several standards are simultaneously applicable and interact.